Ailothaen/trunic/README.md

 You can also directly type text, if you know the tool and want to go faster.
 Remember that consonant part is always uppercase, vowel case is always lowercase, and a dash has to be put between each rune (so the tool knows where a rune begin and where a rune ends).

-What you should write is shown in each button (for example, for the syllable */θa/*, you have to write THa)
+What you should write is shown in each button (for example, to write `/ai.lɔ.ta.ɛn/`, you have to write `ai-Lo-Ta-eN`)

 Then, press Draw to draw the Trunic runes.
 You may then download the result as PNG or SVG.
 You can also resize the box or change the foreground/background colors if you want, before downloading.